Support Page Content

 Term Definitions:

-• A Resident is defined as a student officially licensed, as a Licensee, to reside in on-campus housing.
-On-campus housing includes North Village and Hornet Commons.
+- A Resident is defined as a student officially licensed, as a Licensee with the University, to reside in University managed or affiliated housing.
+Housing locations that are either university-managed or affiliated are the North Village housing complex, Hornet Commons, and select off-campus properties.

 Overnight Guest(s):